canonical/ubuntu-frame/docs/explanation/security.md

 ## Threat model

-We ran threat modelling for Mir itself (the [display server library](https://mir-server.io/) underpinning Frame) based on this snap stack, and maintain that documented there:
+We ran threat modeling for Mir itself (the [display server library](https://mir-server.io/) underpinning Frame) based on this snap stack, and maintain that documented there:

 https://canonical-mir.readthedocs-hosted.com/stable/explanation/security/